nvgauravRD/simple-portfolio-gauravnv/README.md

-A simple HTMl, CSS and Tailwind portfolio website without JS.
+A simple HTMl, CSS and Tailwind portfolio website

 FOllowed ( Only Frontend )
 -- Made efficient use of semantic elements,